-The Climate and Development Knowledge Network (CDKN) works to help developing countries to design and deliver climate compatible development.
-We do this by combining research, advisory services and knowledge management in support of locally owned and managed policy processes.
+The Climate and Development Knowledge Network (CDKN) works to enhance the quality of life for the poorest and most vulnerable to climate change.
+We support decision-makers in designing and delivering climate compatible development.
+We do this by combining knowledge, research and advisory services in support of locally-owned and managed processes.
 We work in partnership with decision-makers in the public, private and non-governmental sectors nationally, regionally and globally.
-We hold strongly to the ideals of human development and environmental sustainability.

 Disaster Reduction Goal